Elementary French I

-Elementary French I is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment including new video shot in France and Québec with young professional actors.
+Elementary French I is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment.
+The latest update includes a self-paced version of the course with scored assessments for independent learners, and new video shot in France and Québec with young professional actors.
 It is designed to be used as a full course of study.

 To successfully use this course, you should be a motivated student with a sincere desire to learn about French language and francophone cultures, and be comfortable with computer technologies.
 The time commitment will typically average 6-8 hours per week.